 Conclusion

 In this paper, we propose the solution for coupling enhancement between the freely propagating electromagnetic waves and the DRA.
 Optical DRAs offer high directivity and efficiency.
-We show that usage of nanowire metamaterial interface allows for the increase of the frequency range of surface wave existence from 500 THz to approximately 1000 THz.
-Moreover, they demonstrated the ability to support tunable SPPs and field enhancement of up to 2 times.
+It have been shown that usage of nanowire metamaterial interface allows the increase of the frequency range of surface wave existence from 500 THz to approximately 1000 THz.
+Moreover, they demonstrated the ability to support tunable SPPs and up to 2-fold field enhancement.
 We believe that presented results provide an approach for effective realization of nanophotonic devices such as optical reflectarrays, SPP couplers, plasmonic absorbers.
 Optical DRAs have given rise for integrated optics and nanodevices for sensing applications.
-Optical DRAs can lead to efficient and delicate control on nanoscale light-matter interactions for advanced applications in photonics after further explorations on dielectric materials, structure topologies, and fabrication technologies, and proper coupling into optical DRAs enables the more efficient use of the DRA for photonic applications.
+Such devices could lead to efficient and delicate control on nanoscale light-matter interactions for advanced applications in photonics after further explorations on dielectric materials, structure topologies, and fabrication technologies, and proper coupling into optical DRAs enables the more efficient use of the DRA for photonic applications.